I am a Senior Year Software Development student at the University of Utah. My

-Utah Student Robotics
+Utah Student

 Technology

-The entire robot is programmed with Rust. tokio
+The entire robot is programmed with Rust. tokio is used as the core model of

-with compute shaders written in WGSL
+execution, and wgpu with compute shaders written in WGSL is used

 for any GPU programming.
 To promote rapid prototyping, a feature-complete robotics framework